This Keto Coconut Pudding Recipe is lusciously rich with deep coconut flavor, and quick and easy to make on the stovetop.

 The egg yolks act as the thickener in this recipe, and also give the custard its gorgeous yellow color.
 I used all heavy cream, but you can swap out full-fat unsweetened canned coconut cream for an even more intense coconut flavor.

-Like good custards should be, this dish is rich and filling, so a relatively small serving size is completely satiating.
 I like to add a dollop of whipped cream and an extra sprinkle of coconut on top before serving, but that’s totally your call.
 If the chocolate-coconut flavor combo is your thing, feel free to add a sprinkling of chopped extra-dark (or stevia-sweetened) chocolate on top.

 Growing up, my mom always make a coconut cake for Easter so I always associate coconut desserts with springtime and Easter festivities.
 This would be a perfect low-carb dessert to have on hand for Easter, or for any spring gathering!